arthur-stammet/Toothpick-Sequence-Show/README.md

   - **`S` key** to open a dialog and choose file name/path for saving
 - Bottom text showing the current number of toothpicks
 - Separate info window with credits and usage instructions
-# Usage
-Clone the repository and run the script: python ToothpickSeq_Show.py

-A window will open showing the Toothpick Sequence.
-Use the keyboard and/or mouse controls to explore the iterations interactively.
-The info window provides guidance and credits.
 # License
 This project is released under the MIT License.
 Feel free to use, modify, and share.
 # Requirements